 Shares Subject to Awards.
 A maximum of 13,000,000 shares of the company's common stock would be available for delivery under the 2008 Incentive Plan, plus up to 16,985,500 shares of common stock subject to outstanding options or other awards under the Prior Incentive Plan that are forfeited or are otherwise settled or terminated without a distribution of shares on or after March 5, 2008, subject to adjustment for certain changes in the company's capital structure (described below under "Changes in Capital").
 The shares of common stock that may be issued under the 2008 Incentive Plan will be either authorized and unissued shares (which will not be subject to preemptive rights) or previously issued shares that have been reacquired and are held as treasury stock.
-The 2008 Incentive Plan provides that for purposes of determining the number of shares of common stock available for delivery under the 2008 Incentive Plan, (a) each share delivered upon exercise of stock options will reduce the shares available for delivery under the 2008 Incentive Plan by one share, (b) each share covered by the exercised portion of a stock appreciation right ("SAR"), whether settled in cash or shares, will reduce the shares available for delivery under the 2008 Incentive Plan by one share, (c) each share delivered under a restricted stock award without a purchase price at least equal to the fair market value of common stock on the award date, a restricted stock unit, a performance award, or a dividend equivalent will reduce the shares available for delivery under the 2008 Incentive Plan by two shares, (d) any shares covered by an award which are not delivered because the award is paid in cash will not reduce the shares available for delivery under the 2008 Incentive Plan, (e) any shares subject to an award or portion of an award that is forfeited, terminated, cancelled or otherwise expires will be available for future awards under the 2008 Incentive Plan; however, shares used to pay the exercise price or required tax withholding for an award under the 2008 Incentive Plan will not be available for future awards under the 2008 Incentive Plan, and (f) the payment of cash dividends or dividend equivalents in cash in connection with awards under the 2008 Incentive Plan will not reduce the shares available for delivery under the 2008 Incentive Plan.
+The 2008 Incentive Plan provides that for purposes of determining the number of shares of common stock available for delivery under the 2008 Incentive Plan, (a) each share delivered upon exercise of stock options will reduce the shares available for delivery under the 2008 Incentive Plan by one share, (b) each share covered by the exercised portion of a stock appreciation right ("SAR"), whether settled in cash or shares, will reduce the shares available for delivery Plan by one share, (c) each share delivered under a restricted stock award without a purchase price at least equal to the fair market value of common stock on the award date, a restricted stock unit, a performance award, or a dividend equivalent will reduce the shares available for delivery under the 2008 Incentive Plan by an award which are not delivered because the award is paid in cash will not reduce the shares available for delivery under the 2008 Incentive Plan, (e) any shares subject to an award or portion of an award that is forfeited, terminated, cancelled or otherwise expires will be available for future awards under the 2008 Incentive Plan; however, shares used to pay the exercise price or required tax withholding for an award under the 2008 Incentive Plan will not be available for future awards under the 2008 Incentive Plan will not be available for future awards under the 2008 Incentive Plan will not be available for future awards under the 2008 Incentive Plan will not be available for future awards under the 2008 Incentive Plan and (f) the payment of cash dividends or dividend equivalents in cash in connection with awards under the 2008 Incentive Plan will not reduce the shares available for delivery under the 2008 Incentive Plan.
 If the company or a subsidiary acquires or combines with another company, any awards that may be granted under the 2008 Incentive Plan in substitution or exchange for outstanding stock options or other awards of that other company will not reduce the shares available for issuance under the 2008 Incentive Plan, but the shares available for incentive stock options granted under the 2008 Incentive Plan will be limited to 13,000,000 shares of the company's common stock, adjusted as stated above, but not increased by shares subject to expired, forfeited or terminated unexercised awards under the Prior Incentive Plan.
 On March 5, 2008, the closing price of the company's common stock on the NYSE was \$96.06.